McDonald’s unveils ‘Wakanda Forever’ Happy Meal

 “The first Black Panther movie inspired a new generation of Marvel lovers – and that’s because of the powerful story it told, brought to life by an incredibly talented cast,” said Jennifer Healan, VP of U.S. Marketing, Brand Content and Engagement at McDonald’s.
 “It set a whole new standard for representation on the big screen.
 And now, we’re excited to bring that experience to our restaurants and help fans see and celebrate their inner hero with this new Happy Meal – because seeing is believing.”

-The Happy Meal is available now for a limited time, until supplies last.
+The Happy Meal is available now for a limited time while supplies last.